FriendsOfCake/search/README.md

 The `search` finder is dynamically provided by the `Search` behavior.

-If you are using the [crud](https://github.com/FriendsOfCake/crud) plugin you just need to enable the [search](http://crud.readthedocs.io/en/latest/listeners/search.html) for your crud action.
+If you are using the [crud](https://github.com/FriendsOfCake/crud) plugin you just need to enable the [search](http://crud.readthedocs.io/en/latest/listeners/search.html) listener for your crud action.

 ### Component
 Then add the Search Prg component to the necessary methods in your controller.